Two Numbers in Grammar- Singular and Plural

 Sometimes we refer those as a single.

-Some of nouns, pronouns, adjectives and verbs are given here as the examples of singular number.
+Here are some nouns, pronouns, adjectives and verbs as the examples of singular form.

 - Noun– boy, cat, girl, woman, notebook